cloudywaters/cloudywaters.github.io/src/content/posts/Mon-Alert-Deply/mon-alrt-depl.md

 Designing an effective monitoring strategy in Azure involves thoughtful planning around data collection, deployment, and alerting practices to enable efficient centralised management.
 By adopting modern frameworks, automating deployment, and regularly tuning alerts, organisations can create a proactive and efficient monitoring setup that balances operational needs with business objectives.

-For further exploration, future posts will dive into Observbility, Reporting and options to introduce AI into your alerting strategy.
+**Next Steps** will dive into Observbility, Reporting and options to introduce AI into your alerting strategy.
+Keep an eye out for future posts!